Pennsylvania has three ALA-accredited online MLIS programs: Drexel, Pitt, and PennWest (Clarion).

 Specializations in archives, metadata, and user services

-ALA-Accredited Online MLIS Options in Pennsylvania
+Ala-Accredited Online MLIS Options in Pennsylvania

 For aspiring librarians, ALA accreditation is not a nice-to-have.
 It is the credential gatekeeper.
 Most academic libraries, public library systems, and federal employers explicitly require a master's degree from a program accredited by the American Library Association.
 Without it, your degree may not qualify you for state library certification, civil service librarian roles, or tenure-track academic positions, no matter how strong the curriculum.1